wpengine/geoip/readme.txt

 2. An example post using GeoIP shortcodes

 == Changelog ==

-= 1.1.4 =
+= 1.2.0 =
+- Adds a utility function for calculating distances
 - Bumps version number for WP 4.5 compatibility

-= 1.1.3 =
-- Bumps version number for WP 4.4.2 compatibility

 = 1.1.2 =
 - Fixes logic for nested parameter selectors in content shortcode